Criticism of Tesco: Clubcard

 In February 2024, Tesco agreed to include unit pricing for its Clubcard offers following criticism it was misleading customers.
 Which? had reported Tesco to the Competition and Markets Authority about the issue the previous year.

-In May 2024, consumer groups warned that Tesco's new challenges that reward shoppers with extra loyalty points for buying more could lead to overspending.

 Product quality issues

 February 2013 horse meat scandal

 In 2013, DNA tests revealed that horse meat was present in some meat products sold in Findus and ABP Food Group ready meals.

 On 7 February 2013, it was revealed by the Food Standards Agency that the Findus beef lasagne range in the UK, France and Sweden and the shepherd's pie and moussaka ranges in France contained horse meat without proper declaration or official scrutiny.
 The contamination may have gone on since summer 2012 according to a leaked document.
 Ready packed meal firm Findus, Compass Group was the world's biggest catering firm at the time, and Whitbread, which was Britain's biggest hotel group, were indicted for illegally selling concealed horse meat in food products.

 As a result, Tesco's market capitalization dropped €360 million on Wednesday 16 January 2013.

 Tesco, the Co-operative Group and Aldi also decided to cancel contracts with ABP Food Group because of the adulteration.

 In a public letter later that day, 11 firms, including Tesco and Asda, said they shared shoppers' "anger and outrage".
 Whitbread vowed to remedy the unacceptable situation on 26 February.
 The Food Standards Agency's (FSA) chief executive, Catherine Brown also said "it is unlikely we will ever know" how many unwittingly ate horse meat.